Astashin/minusovo.github.io/_posts/2021-02-28-Bring-em-all-in.markdown

 This would wrap up first introduction part of this blog series.
 Next will be more dedicated to solving issues from technical perspective.
 So, tech Azure AD funs, stay tune!

-##### In the parts of Bringing ‘em all in blog series we will cover the following topics:
+##### In the parts of "Bring ‘em all in" blog series we will cover the following topics:

 * Understanding AAD Connect cloud sync schema and extending attributes
 * Dealing with chaos in Active Directory